What Is hyperfixation?

 Minecraft is known to help people think outside of the box and be creative.
 At other times players can enjoy farming crops without having to think as much.
 In either case, this is a game that can keep you from dwelling on your thoughts, whether in creative or survival mode.

-Twitter can be a helpful platform for learning information in small bits, without the stress of reading long articles or seeing all the unrealistic images on platforms like Instagram (our Instagram is the one variable that stays honest).
-Scrolling through a Twitter feed can be relaxing.
+Twitter can be a helpful platform for learning information in small bits, without the stress of reading long articles or seeing all the unrealistic images on platforms like Instagram.
+Scrolling through a Twitter feed can be relaxing, come say hi to me!
 You will likely learn a lot of new facts and current events along the way – you may even discover something you are interested in that could turn into a more productive passion or hobby.

 20. Star Wars